-Download and complete the Change of Address Notification (DMV 22).
-You may fax the request to (775) 684-4992 or mail it to the address on the application.
+Complete the Change of Address Notification (DMV 22).
+You may fax the request to (775) 684-4829 or mail it to the address on the application.

-You should include a Payment Authorization (VP 205) with faxed orders.
+You should include a Payment Authorization Form (ADM 205) with faxed orders.
 Send an authorization, a check or a money order with mailed applications.
 Do not send cash.

 Active-duty military members, spouses and dependents who are residents of Nevada but stationed in another state should include a copy of their most recent Leave and Earnings Statement.

 You can complete a change of address in person at any DMV office.
-Fees are $3.25 for your license or ID card and $5 for each Registration Certificate and/or license plate decal.
 The new license or ID will be mailed to you.
 Registration Certificates are issued at the office.

 Use the following application for in-person address changes:

 Updated Registration Certificates are optional.
 You may write your new address on the existing certificate.
-If you wish to order a new certificate and/or license plate decal, the cost is $5 for each vehicle.
-These are issued at the office.
+If you wish to order a new certificate and/or license plate decal, the cost is $6 for each vehicle.

 Use MyDMV if your vehicle registration is due and you must change your address.
 Create a MyDMV account, change your address and renew online in just a few simple steps.

-Vehicle registration renewals completed through the Internet or an emissions inspection station are sent to the address on record for the vehicle.
+Vehicle registration renewals completed through the Internet or emission inspection stations are sent to the address on record for the vehicle.
 The U.S. Postal Service will not forward the Registration Certificate and decal.
 A forwarding order with the Postal Service does not change your address with the DMV.

-If we do not have your correct address, please renew by mail and include a Change of Address Notification (DMV 22).
 If your registration is due or expired, you may renew at a DMV kiosk and complete the address change afterward.
-You do not need a renewal notice to obtain an emissions inspection or renew.
+You do not need a renewal notice to obtain an emission inspection or renew.